KL Rahul: Early and personal life

-Rahul grew up in Surathkal, Mangalore, completing his High School at NITK English Medium School and PUC at St. Aloysius College.
+Rahul grew up in Surathkal, Mangalore, completing his Class 10 at NITK English Medium School and Class 12 at St. Aloysius PU College.
 He started cricket training at the age of 10, and, two years later, started playing matches for both Bangalore United Cricket Club and his club in Mangalore.
 At age 18, he moved to Bangalore to study at Jain University and pursue his cricket career.

 On 23 January 2023, Rahul married his long-time girlfriend, actress Athiya Shetty daughter of actor Sunil Shetty, after dating for more than three years.
 Shetty gave birth to a girl, on 24 March 2025.

 Domestic career

 Rahul made his first-class cricket debut for Karnataka in the 2010–11 season.
 In the same season, he represented his country at the 2010 ICC Under-19 Cricket World Cup, scoring 143 runs in the competition.
 He made his debut in the Indian Premier League in 2013, for Royal Challengers Bangalore.
-During the 2013–14 domestic season he scored 1,033 first-class runs, the second highest scorer that season.
+During the 2013–14 Ranji Trophy, he scored 1,033 runs, the second-highest total in the tournament.

 Playing for South Zone in the final of the 2014–15 Duleep Trophy against Central Zone, Rahul scored 185 off 233 balls in the first innings and 130 off 152 in the second.
 He was named the player of the match and selected to the Indian Test squad for the Australian tour followed.

 Returning home after the Test series, Rahul became Karnataka's first triple-centurion, scoring 337 against Uttar Pradesh.
 He went on to score 188 in the 2014–15 Ranji Trophy final against Tamil Nadu and finished the season with an average of 93.11 in the nine matches he played.

+In January 2026, Rahul returned to represent Karnataka in the Vijay Hazare Trophy after a six-year gap, having last appeared in the tournament in 2019.